by Agathe

 Animal mediation is aimed at all people - children, teenagers, adults and the elderly - in situations of disability, dependency, physical or psychological suffering, social, educational or family difficulties, or any other problem affecting their daily lives.

-hatever the species, animal partners must be selected, trained and evaluated for the practice of animal mediation.
+Whatever the species, animal partners must be selected, trained and evaluated for the practice of animal assisted therapy.

-The animal's gentleness, curiosity, naturalness and non-judgmental presence enable the person to connect with his or her emotions, making it an ideal mediation partner.
+The animal's gentleness, curiosity, naturalness and non-judgmental presence enable the person to connect with his or her emotions, making it an ideal therapy partner.

-The animals most frequently associated with animal mediation activities are equines (horses or donkeys), dogs, cats and also NACs (rabbits, guinea pigs, ferrets, chickens/birds).
+The animals most frequently associated with animal mediation activities are equines (horses or donkeys), dogs, cats and other pets (rabbits, guinea pigs, ferrets, chickens/birds).

 If you would like more information on this practice, please visit the website of the Adrienne and Pierre Sommer association, which promotes the human-animal relationship: https://fondation-apsommer.org